Art & Fashion

 Ewurakua Dawson-Amoah explains how she channelled her frustration with the surface level activism of the BLM movement into her visual poem 'Gold Token'.

 Art & Fashion, Premiere

-Join the talented filmmakers featured on DN by submitting your film to the site now (read more on our Submit page).
+Join the talented filmmakers featured on DN by submitting your film now (full submission details here).